General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Canada has the largest shoreline of any nation on this planet – True or false?
+- Canada has the largest shoreline of any nation on the earth – True or false?

-- The Prime Minister of Nice Britain must be a sitting Member of Parliament.
-True or false?

 - Netflix started as a DVD rental service.
 True or false?